Pepijn Vloemans

 - Say the difficult or stupid things no one else dares to say

-- Be extremely nice
+- Be nice and spread joy